How gaming can unlock true omnichannel advertising success

 The ongoing wave of convergence between the gaming and ad tech spaces is more than an M&A trend.
 It's a massive opportunity for advertisers, particularly when it comes to establishing a true omnichannel marketing approach in an increasingly complex digital landscape.

 We’ve all seen the headlines: Microsoft bought Xandr, followed by Activision Blizzard, sparking plenty of industry buzz around how these moves would reshape the digital gaming space.
 But Microsoft is really just the tip of the iceberg.
-Acquisitions by companies including AppLovin, Zynga, ironSource and others — including Verve Group’s parent company, Media and Games Invest (MGI), which just acquired AxesInMotion, a leading free-to-play mobile games developer — have also fundamentally altered the media landscape.
+Acquisitions by companies including AppLovin, Zynga, ironSource and others — including Verve’s parent company, Media and Games Invest (MGI), which just acquired AxesInMotion, a leading free-to-play mobile games developer — have also fundamentally altered the media landscape.

-Gaming as the Linchpin
+Gaming as the linchpin

 All of this activity is testament to a powerful truth: Gaming represents a massive, undertapped media and advertising opportunity—the missing link in a true omnichannel marketing strategy.
 Advertisers and publishers have long recognized the importance of taking a multichannel approach to advertising in order to connect brands with consumers wherever they are and in the right moments.